WimPouw/putting_in_the_effort_CABB/README.md

 wim.pouw@donders.ru.nl

 # Folders
-Pre_registration - Contains the processed data and the R code for reproducing the main confirmatory analyses of the
+Pre_registration - Contains the processed data and the R code for reproducing the main confirmatory analyses of this study